-Friday: Extending and Generalising Lesson
+Friday: Generalising Lesson

-The worksheet provided puts together the ideas for the week into finding a pattern for area of a rectangle.
+The worksheet provided puts together the ideas for the week to find a pattern for area of a rectangle.
 The idea for this lesson is to find the pattern for calculating area of a rectangle rather than just memorising a formula.
-A formula is required in years 6/7, however in year 5 we just need to make connections with multiplication.
+Students should find that if they multiply the length of the rectangle by the width then they can calculate the area.